 Manufactured, modular or factory-built homes have additional requirements.

 Eligibility for manufactured, modular or factory-built homes

 Manufactured, modular or factory-built homes qualify for a rebate only if all of the following are true:

-- Home must be individually metered by SMUD.
+- Home is individually metered by SMUD.

 - Contact your local building department to find out if your home is subject to state and local building code.